grburgess/grb_shader/README.md

 # grb_shader
-Throwing shade on GRBs with galaxy
+Throwing shade on GRBs with galaxies